Honey Garlic Chicken

 Pro Tips

-- Let the sauce reduce until it clings to the chicken and leaves slow streaks.
+- Let the sauce reduce slowly until it coats instead of pooling.

 Storage Instructions